LSU vs. Mississippi State NCAA Football Odds, Plays and Insights | September 25, 2021

-The Mississippi State Bulldogs (2-1, 0-0 SEC) are 3-point underdogs in a home SEC matchup with the LSU Tigers (2-1, 0-0 SEC) on Saturday, September 25, 2021 at Davis Wade Stadium at Scott Field.
-The game has an over/under of 57 points.
+Oddsmakers expect a competitive game between SEC foes when the LSU Tigers (2-1, 0-0 SEC) visit the Mississippi State Bulldogs (2-1, 0-0 SEC) on Saturday, September 25, 2021 at Davis Wade Stadium at Scott Field.
+Mississippi State is a 2.5-point underdogs.
+The over/under is set at 57 points for the game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.